DavidAppleyard.com

 naturalism + naturism (1) Naturalism is the study of animals, plants and living things.

-(4) In philosophy naturalism means a complete rejection of the spiritual or supernatural.
+(4) In philosophy, naturalism means complete rejection of the spiritual or supernatural.

 (1) Naturism is an appreciation of the beauty of nature.

-naval + navel If you meet a retired naval officer you can say 'Long time no sea!'.
+naval + navel If you meet a retired naval officer you can always say, "Long time no sea!".

-It is becoming increasingly trendy for young 'cuties' to flaunt their navels in the summertime.
+It has become trendy for young 'cuties' to flaunt their navels in summer.

 neglect + negligence Neglect is a failure to take good care of something or someone, or simply a failure to do something you are supposed to do.

-Negligence is carelessness, or a failure to pay proper attention to operating rules, warning signs and other key information.
+Negligence is carelessness, or a failure to pay proper attention to operating rules, warning signs, or other key information.

 official + officious (1) An official is a person in a position of trust or authority.